CRBroughton/git-server-docker/README.md

 	error: remote unpack failed: unable to create temporary object directory

-To fix, simply run the below command inside the `repos` folder on the server:
+To fix, simply run the below command inside the `repos` folder on the pi (not in the container):

 	sudo chown -R pi .